omnilaboratory/obd/docs/js-sdk-5mins.md

-# 5 minutes to build a basic wallet app
+# Step by step to write your first lightning wallet